carolinecappello/carolinecappello.github.io/_pages/about.md

    image: assets/images/1841_heron_cropped2.JPG
 ---

-I am a wildlife ecologist working as a Postdoctoral Researcher with the [Center for Avian Population Studies](https://www.birds.cornell.edu/home/center-for-avian-population-studies/) at the Cornell Lab of Ornithology and with the [Applied Quantitative Ecology Lab](https://gavinmjones.com/) at the University of New Mexico.
+I am a wildlife ecologist working as a Postdoctoral Researcher with the [Center for Avian Population Studies](https://www.birds.cornell.edu/home/center-for-avian-population-studies/) at the Cornell Lab of Ornithology.
-I recently completed a Postdoctoral Researcher position with the [Arizona Cooperative Fish and Wildlife Research Unit](https://www1.usgs.gov/coopunits/unit/Arizona) and received my PhD in 2022 from the Biology Department at the University of Washington, where I continue to collaborate with the [Center for Ecosystem Sentinels](https://ecosystemsentinels.org/) on studies of seabird ecology and conservation.
+I previously completed a Postdoctoral Researcher position with the [Arizona Cooperative Fish and Wildlife Research Unit](https://www1.usgs.gov/coopunits/unit/Arizona) and received my PhD from the Biology Department at the University of Washington, where I continue to collaborate with the [Center for Ecosystem Sentinels](https://ecosystemsentinels.org/) on studies of seabird ecology and conservation.

 I received my undergraduate degree from Brandeis University, where my focus on environmental studies provided the opportunity to study large mammal ecology in Tanzania and Kenya.